 Or at least on life support.

-As Consequence of Sound reported, Neilsen stats reveal, for the first time ever, hip-hop is being listened to more than rock.
+As Consequence of Sound reported and now the Washington Post has published an article on, Neilsen stats reveal, for the first time ever, hip-hop is being listened to more than rock.
 What could the causes be?
 Well, perhaps younger people just aren’t fascinated with guitars anymore.
 Machines that make bloops and bleeps are simply more fascinating to those making music and those listening.
 Maybe there are too many decades of rock and it’s too fragmented – there’s too much.
 There’s classic rock, swing, ska, punk, metal, indie, new wave, neo-new wave, and the list goes on.
 Sure, hip-hop has its genres as well, but it hasn’t been a mainstream art as long as rock n’ roll has and hasn’t been as fragmented by time.
 If you need further proof, just look at Coachella’s headliners this year.

 Rock n’ roll might be all out of rebellion.
 While rock n’ roll slowly sold out over time, hip-hop was making its ascent.
 Corporate America killed counter-culture, which is the compost heap that rock grew out of.
 While it was rebelling against anachronistic t-shits, Napster, and “the man”, hip-hop embraced those things.
 Rap wanted to be “the man.”
 It flourished in the party and never apologized for how the good time was and is paid for.
 Rock went from Rage Against the Machine screaming “f*@k you, I won’t do what you tell me” to Passion Pits’ “talk a walk” in under two decades.
 Hip-Hop went from Jay-Z’s “It’s a Hard Knock Life” to Drake “starting from the bottom.”
 Well, now he’s all the way up there.
 You can’t even see him.
 He’s like a high-altitude drone.